What is critical illness insurance?

 Most people could benefit from a critical illness policy, but the impact of the premium and the benefit of the payout will vary from person to person.

 It's a matter of weighing up the monthly cost against the benefits of a payout.
 If you and your family depend heavily on your salary, it could be exactly the kind of protection you need.

-If you have no financial commitments or dependants, critical illness insurance may not be for you.
+If you have no financial commitments or dependents, critical illness insurance may not be for you.

 How much cover do I need?